- Legacy is a free program that prepares Black young women to take the Advanced Placement Computer Science Principles (CSP) course.

 - Students will attend two residential workshops:

-- Student housing will be at the university dorms (this program is for girls only, so there will be no co-ed housing and chaperones will be assigned to each group).
+- For Future Years: Student housing will be at the university dorms (this program is for girls only, so there will be no co-ed housing and chaperones will be assigned to each group).

 - Daily activities will include structured sessions, team work, project development, mentoring, and cultural activities.